 Having already talked about the Battle of Legnica a couple of days ago, we now turn to the Mongols’ other major April 1241 fight, the Battle of Mohi (also referred to as the Battle of the Sajó River) on April 11 (it technically may have begun on April 10, but close enough).
 If you’ve already read the story of Legnica then you know that this was a Mongol victory—one that arguably meant that, for a brief time at least, the Mongols had conquered Hungary.
 But their “conquest,” such as it was, lasted less than a year before their forces withdrew east and Hungarian King Béla IV (d.
 1270) was able to regain (and begin to rebuild) his kingdom.

 Here’s what happened: the Mongols sent a detachment of men toward Pest to do some raiding, hoping to draw Béla and his army out of the city to give chase.
-Béla didn’t fall for this, at first, but his better instincts were overridden by concerns over, well, the perceived size of his balls, to be frank.
-While Béla and his army holed up in the city, you see, Frederick led his men out to victory against a small Mongol raiding party, then (kind of hilariously, in retrospect) declared victory and went back to Austria.
-As Frederick had some claims on Hungarian territory in the west, the Hungarian king felt he had no choice but to sally forth from the city and fight the Mongols, lest he be seen as a coward in comparison to his Austrian rival.
+Béla didn’t fall for this, at first, but his better instincts were overridden by concerns over, well, perceptions about his manliness, to be frank.
+While Béla and his army holed up in the city, Frederick led his men out to victory against a small Mongolian raiding party, then (kind of hilariously, in retrospect) declared victory and went back to Austria.
+As Frederick had some claims on Hungarian territory in the west, the Hungarian king felt he had no choice but to sally forth from the city and fight the Mongols in the open field, lest he be seen as a coward in comparison with his Austrian rival.

 The engagement at Mohi is interesting, I think, because it illustrates a couple of things about the Mongols.
-First, I would argue that it shows that, when they weren’t able to force a fight on their own terms, the Mongols could be vulnerable–Batu’s army seems to have taken a hell of a beating, bad enough that he was purportedly ready to retreat for real until Subutai showed up.
+First, I would argue that it shows that, when they weren’t able to force a fight on their own terms, the Mongols could be vulnerable.
+Batu’s army seems to have taken a heck of a beating, bad enough that he was purportedly ready to retreat for real until Subutai showed up.
 Second, it shows that even when the Mongols were vulnerable they were still, especially under the command of someone like Subutai, a military juggernaut, capable of adapting quickly and exploiting potential enemy mistakes.

 Whatever the reasons for this withdrawal, the Mongols wouldn’t be back for decades.
 Intra-dynastic rivalries, at times escalating to civil war, weakened Mongolian cohesion and put expansion plans on hold for a while.
 During that time, Béla reasserted control over his kingdom and went on a castle-building spree.
 He likely reasoned that he would be unable to beat an invading Mongol army in the open field, but that he could starve it by hoarding the country’s food in heavily fortified castles and force it to waste time besieging those castles.
 And he was right, though he didn’t live to see it.
-The second Mongolian attempt to invade Hungary didn’t happen until 1285, and it failed miserably, in part because the Mongol invaders were unable to feed themselves and unable to capture any of those castles.
+The second Mongolian attempt to invade Hungary didn’t happen until 1285, and it failed miserably, in part because the Mongols were unable to feed themselves and unable to capture any of those castles.